JosephusPaye/stash/README.md

   await timeout(fiveMinutes * 2);

   // After the `staleWhileRevalidate` window expires, the next call will make a request and cache the results
-  // are cached for 5 minutes, just like the very first call above const newData = await fetchData(url, fiveMinutes, fiveMinutes);
+  // for 5 minutes, just like the first call in this method above const newData = await fetchData(url, fiveMinutes, fiveMinutes);
   console.log(data !== newData); // true
 }